It's unclear if it will continue hosting the annual party next year.

 His throat and arms, also hit, are okay, too.
 The chairman of auction house Sotheby’s has been shot in the face during a grouse shoot.
 Henry Wyndham would have been blinded had he not been wearing glasses when the accident occurred last Monday, the first day of the grouse shooting season.
 The Old Etonian was standing at his post – referred to in the shooting world as a grouse ‘butt’ – when a neighbouring gun was accidentally fired towards him, spraying shot in his arm, throat and face.
 Mr Wyndham was airlifted to hospital from the Scottish moor where the incident took place.
 He was treated for 52 lead pellet wounds.
 The accident took place on a hired estate on a shoot organised by American hedge-fund manager Louis Bacon, 56.
 Sotheby’s Chairman Henry Wyndham Shot On Grouse Moor [Bloomberg] Sotheby's chief airlifted from grouse shoot after being blasted by 52 pellets [DailyMail]

 May was the worst month for hedge funds since October 2008.
-The HFRX Global Hedge Fund Index lost 2.6 percent and Louis Moore Bacon got hammered.
-Not Boaz Weinstein.
+The HFRX Global Hedge Fund Index lost 2.6 percent.
+Don’t tell that to Boaz Weinstein.
 Yeah, he might have lost $1 billion at Deutsche Bank, but that’s old news.
 Boaz’s Saba Capital (Hebrew for grandfather) bucked the trend in May, up 1.6 percent for the month and 5.8 percent for the year.